+2.5 Methods of Modelling

+There are two clear options for modelling the interactions between ECs and senescent cells.
+Cellular automata (CA) is an orthogonal grid of similar cells that interact with their neighbouring cells.
+Its advantages are that runtime is extremely quick and it can produce complex macro-scale emergent behaviour of the interacting cells [15].
+However, the disadvantages are that due to the orthogonal grid, cells are fixed in place, unable to move; this is very much a simplification of the project as ECs move around on the endothelium to fill gaps and is an important factor for wound healing.
+Another disadvantage of CA is that it can only model local interaction between neighbouring cells, therefore any change further away from the cell won’t be noticed until it cascades down the subsequent neighbouring cells over several iterations

-2.5 15a dynamic system of interacting agents This dynamic property is crucial in producing realistic emergent behaviours as it more closely resembles what occurs in nature.
+Whereas an Agent Based Model is a dynamic system of interacting agents.
+This dynamic property is crucial in producing realistic emergent behaviours as it more closely resembles what occurs in nature.
 The downside is, that due to the free movement of the cells, expensive calculations must be implemented to resolve overlapping and collisions in more accurate systems, introducing scalability issues.
 However, there are several methods out there for reducing the time taken; Endotheliome, an ABM created by Dr. Dawn Walker [16], embedded their overlap logic as C within their MATLAB code.
 This is also possible within python [17].
+For these reasons, I believe it’s best to complete this project using an Agent Based Model.

 2.6 Review of Agent Based Software

 So far, I’ve tested two computer programs that use agent based modelling to allow for the type of emergent biological behaviours I’m looking for.
 The first program is SPARK which is a lightweight and efficient tool for CA. Being so lightweight, Spark is very capable of modelling the number of cells I would require for this project; in fact, it can simulate a grid of 101x101 with 10201 cells in real time.
 Its programs are written in SPARK-PL which is translated into Java source code, meaning a significant amount of time will be required to learn the new language.
 Another downside is that being a CA the ECs are embedded into the endothelial matrix (the layer the cells sit on top) and therefore are unable to move around the system, and as explained above, this is a simplification of reality as ECs are constantly moving or shifting on top of the endothelium layer.

 The other program is a python based ABM by Marziha Tehrani, a PhD student, called CellABM.
 It’s used to model the interactions between cancer cells and stem cells.
-It has several classes which allow you to easily change the rules of each phase of the cell cycle along with the initial cell parameters, such as size, direction and speed.
+It has several classes which allows the user to easily change the rules of each phase of the cell cycle along with the initial cell parameters, such as size, direction and speed.
 However at large cell numbers is rather slow and has no capabilities of interacting with the agents during the simulation.

 There are three other software frameworks I’ve looked at, but not as in-depth as the two described above; they are: Net Logo, Mason, and Repast.